lauracriss52/PHP-MVC-CRUD/README.md

 #### DESCRIPTION:

-This is a practice where I explore some techniques to implement a basic MVC framework.
+This is a practice where I explore some techniques to implement an MVC CRUD.

 #### INSTALATION: